SJTU-MI/IMLforPTC/README.md

 conda env create -f environment.yml conda activate imlforptc
 ````
-However, some large data files are downloaded from external distribution repositories and a separate Mol2vec environment is required to represent the molecular structures.
+However, some large data files are downloaded from external release repositories and a separate Mol2vec environment is required to represent the molecular structures.
 To build this environment, run
 ````
 wget -i file.txt
 chmod 777 file.sh